 United States

-- The Children of the Code website has masses of useful information.
+- The Children of the Code website is a vast trove of useful information.

-- DLD and Me focuses on learners with oral language difficulties, but they often also have decoding/encoding difficulties.
+- DLD and Me focuses on learners with oral language difficulties, who often have decoding/encoding difficulties.

 - The Florida Center for Reading Research has been an engine-room for evidence-based teaching for many years and has many great resources.